Pre-Dissertation Travel Grants Find us

 - Describes the goals and objectives of the proposed travel

-- Describes how the proposed research fits the overall research plan
+- Describes how the proposed research trip fits within the development of your dissertation proposal and your overall research plan

 - Describes the concept, methodology and significance of the proposed research project in relation to the your academic field